qnkxsovc/qnkxsovc.github.io/_posts/2018-02-01-Suggestions-For-Writing-College-Essays.md

 If I could pick any of my essays to do again, this would have to be it.
 Even though the chronological organization works well for structure, the essay was really bland, like I was a reporter documenting the event.
 It would have been much better if I spent more time on what the project actually meant to me, instead of listing off facts about it.

-So, after this essay, I would recommend other students to try to focus on their personal attachment to their extracurriculars and to save the facts about it  for their resumé.
+So, after this essay, I would recommend other students to try to focus on their personal attachment to their extracurriculars and to save the facts about it  for their résumé.
 This is an example of a good opportunity to develop that cohesive identity as a student.

 ### "Why do you want to study that?"
 ![](/assets/college/GraphSections/Academics.svg)